Lake Ojibway

-Lake Ojibway was a prehistoric lake in what is now northern Ontario and Quebec in Canada.
+Lake Ojibway was a prehistoric lake in what is now northern Ontario and Quebec.
 Ojibway was the last of the great proglacial lakes of the last ice age.
-The proglacial lake was named Ojibway in 1909 by Canadian geologist Arthur Philemon Coleman after an Indigenous people whose homeland coincides with his proposed location of the lake.
+The lake was named in 1909 by Canadian geologist Arthur Philemon Coleman after the Ojibway who occupied the proposed location of the lake.
 Comparable in size to Lake Agassiz (to which it was likely linked), and north of the Great Lakes, it was at its greatest extent c.
 8,500 years BP.
 The former lakebed forms the modern Clay Belt, an area of fertile land.

 Lake Ojibway was relatively short-lived.
 The lake likely drained approximately 8,200 years BP.
-One hypothesis is that a weakening ice dam separating it from Hudson Bay broke, as the lake was roughly 250 m above sea level but recent studies assert Lake Ojibway drained in two separate events and through a combination of ice dam breach and subglacial flooding.
+One hypothesis is that a weakening ice dam separating it from Hudson Bay broke, as the lake was roughly 250 m above sea level.
+Recent studies assert Lake Ojibway drained in two separate events and through a combination of ice dam breach and subglacial flooding.

 Origins

 Proglacial lakes existed across North America at the end of the Last Glacial Maximum during deglaciation.
-The retreating Laurentide Ice Sheet released meltwater that collected in vast water bodies due to isostatic rebound, outlet sill incision and ice damming.
+The retreating Laurentide Ice Sheet released meltwater that collected in vast water bodies during isostatic rebound, outlet sill incision, and ice damming.
 The temporary collection of water in proglacial lakes regulated the return of previously frozen water into the oceans.
-Lake Ojibway was located across the borders of what is now northwestern Quebec and northeastern Ontario within the Hudson Bay catchment area, and nearby Lake Barlow was within the southeastern Timiskaming catchment.
-While the exact timeline is not known, Lake Ojibway likely formed and drained sometime between ~10,500-8,200 when the Laurentide Ice Sheet retreat entered north-flowing catchment areas.
+Lake Ojibway was located across the borders of what is now northwestern Quebec and northeastern Ontario within the Hudson Bay catchment area, and nearby Lake Barlow was within the southeastern Lake Timiskaming catchment.
+Lake Ojibway likely formed and drained sometime between ~10,500-8,200 BP when the Laurentide Ice Sheet retreat entered north-flowing catchment areas.

 Studies often presume that Lake Ojibway and Lake Agassiz existed during the same time period and merged during the late stages of the lakes, however there is little geomorphological evidence for the latter.
-A first assessment done in 1909 by Canadian geologist Arthur Philemon Coleman proposed both the location and existent timeline of Lake Ojibway.
+An assessment done in 1909 by Canadian geologist Arthur Philemon Coleman proposed both the location and existent timeline of Lake Ojibway.
 Coleman believed that Lake Agissiz completely drained before the formation of Lake Ojibway.
 As the Laurentide Ice Sheet retreat moved northward, it eventually entered into the Hudson Bay catchment area in which water drains northward into the North Atlantic.
 The meltwater was still blocked by the ice, forcing the formation of proglacial Lake Ojibway.
-Coleman's report, which was submitted to the Ontario Bureau of Mines, may have been accurate in describing the approximate location and extent of Lake Ojibway but the timeline in relation to other proglacial lakes does not reflect the current literature.
+Coleman's report, which was submitted to the Ontario Bureau of Mines, may have been accurate in describing the approximate location and extent of Lake Ojibway, but the timeline in relation to other proglacial lakes does not reflect the current literature.
 Starting in the 1920's glacial varve records provided a more accurate chronology for the proglacial lakes of North America.